muckypaws/AmstradDSKExplorer/README.md

     -ftracks        = Number of Tracks, between 1 and 82, default 42
     -fsides         = Number of Sides, 1 or 2, default 1
-    -ex             = Extract all valid files from the DSK Image to Disk
+    -ex             = Extract all valid files from the DSK Image to Disk -cpm            = Extract Files as CP/M Format (Based on number of records * 128 bytes)

 ## python3 DSKUtilV3 -dh filename.dsk